 What’s the Difference Between Natural Thin Stone Veneer and Manufactured Thin Stone Veneer?

-Manufactured thin stone veneer mimics the look of natural stone, but is made from a combination of concrete and other materials.
+Manufactured thin stone veneer, sometimes called cultured stone, mimics the look of natural stone, but is made from a combination of concrete and other materials.
 Because it’s pressed from molds, it has a more consistent appearance than natural thin stone veneer, although some options are carefully designed and even hand finished to avoid identical pieces.

 How to Choose Thin Stone Veneer